airbr/golang-hugo-blog/content/urls/index.md

 [Learn X in Y Minutes](https://learnxinyminutes.com/) - The absolute fastest to refresh upon reference material for many coding languages

 [Educational Sensational Inspirational Foundational](https://esif.dev/) - A similar but sorted series of hyperlinks

+[How Complex Systems Fail](https://how.complexsystems.fail/) - Wins an award for a good URL; intensely interesting treatise